islamicoccult/islamicoccult.github.io/_posts/2021-10-25-aaron_viengkhou.md

-### Tawḥīd and Cosmology
+### The Procession of Tawḥīd

-Āmulī was a systematic thinker whose entire worldview is constructed around the axial concept of (*tawḥīd*).
+Āmulī was a systematic thinker whose entire worldview is constructed around the axial concept of *tawḥīd*.
 In *Jāmiʿ al-asrār* he describes the “virtues” (*faḍāʾil*) of *tawḥīd* as follows:

-> Existence (*wujūd*) in its entirety occurs in accordance with tawḥīd, comprehended by its ranks.
+> Existence (*wujūd*) in its entirety occurs in accordance with *tawḥīd*, comprehended by its ranks.
 All existents (*mawjūdāt*) are determined by it, created for its sake.
 All the prophets and sanctified authorities (*awlīyāʾ*)—upon whom be peace—were sent only to make it manifest and to summon humanity towards it.
 The axis of all the perfections and the foundation of all the stations, outwardly and inwardly, depend on it and its ranks.
 Knowledge of it is the epitome of all the sciences, both exoteric (*rasmīya*) and esoteric (*ḥaqīqīya*).
 It is the principle of religion and Islam, and the means for attainment of the garden and the fire.[^4]

 For Āmulī, then, any inquiry into metaphysics, sacred history, anthropology, epistemology, or theology is, at its base, an inquiry into *tawḥīd*.
 Unsurprisingly, his cosmology and hermeneutics are also deeply informed by his theory of *tawḥīd*.